European route E6: Viskisbrua getting old and rusty

-Starting from the 2nd of July 2025, a bridge called Viskisbrua, on E6 between Sørelva and Borkamo, in Saltdal municipality, has become a single lane bridge, with alternating traffic, traffic lights and a speed limit of 50 km/h (30 mph), after Statens Vegvesen found out that this bridge, built in 1948, is badly damaged.
+Starting from 2 July 2025, a bridge called Viskisbrua, on E6 between Sørelva and Borkamo, in Saltdal municipality, has become a single lane bridge, with alternating traffic, traffic lights and a speed limit of 50 km/h (30 mph), after Statens Vegvesen found out that this bridge, built in 1948, is badly damaged.
 Pictures show that arming iron underneath the bridge is laying bare and is corroding away, with parts of the concrete missing on the sides.
-Should further damage to the bridge occur and lead to a closure, then the detour from one river bank to the other side of Lønselv (elva = river) would run through Sweden, totalling 610 km, in stead of merely the 30 meters that the bridge is spanning.
+Should further damage to the bridge occur and lead to a closure, then the detour from one river bank to the other side of Lønselv (elva = river) would run through Sweden, totalling 610 km, instead of merely the 30 meters that the bridge is spanning.
 The other detour option would be RV17 on the Atlantic coast, but the ferry services on 2 crossings on RV17 would likely not be able to cope with the amount of traffic on E6.

+On the 8 January 2026, Statens Vegvesen announced in a press statement that they are starting to build a section of road parallel to E6, hoping that they can set up a temporary bridge parallel to Viskisbrua by April 2026.
+As of January 2026 Viskisbrua was still considered to be safe for single lane use, as long as traffic is only using the middle of the bridge.
+The parallel brigde will be single lane as well, so that each direction of traffic will be using its own bridge.
+Statens Vegvesen pointed out that repairing the old bridge from 1948 would have made it necessary to close E6, which would have led to long detours through Sweden.
+As Statens Vegvesen is planning to modernize E6 between Sørelva and Borkamo, they expect that the temporary bridge will remain in place for a long time.
+On average, about 1300 vehicles per day are passing Viskisbrua.